 These three options seem to satisfy the positive intentions of both of Jackie’s conflicting parts.
 The next step is for her to imagine herself trying-out each option to get a sense about which one fits best (STEP 5).
-One by one, Jackie imagines each scenario, seeing what each looks like, hearing what they might sound like and feeling how she experiences each at a gut-level.
-During this inner-exploration she discovers that option 1 doesn’t feel quite right.
+One by one, Jackie imagines each scenario, seeing what each looks like, hearing what they might sound like, and feeling how she experiences each at a gut-level.
+During this inner-exploration, she discovers that option 1 doesn’t feel quite right.
 She decides she wants to be in a group with both men and women.
-She experiences option 3 with a little tenseness in her stomach.
-She concludes that this option doesn’t feel as safe as she wants.
+However, she experiences option 3 with a little tenseness in her stomach.
+Based on this insight, she concludes that this option doesn’t feel as safe as she wants.
 Jackie tries option 2 and it feels best.
 She decides this is the most comfortable way for her to build a sense of trust.